31 January 2018

 Which projects are currently underway across Tanzania?
 Do the camps support specific projects in their local area?

-We have a colorful collection of projects happening, and ever expanding, across Tanzania.
+We have a colourful collection of projects happening, and ever expanding, across Tanzania.

 At our camps in the Serengeti, we support a desnaring program, who send a team of rangers out to find poachers’ camps and remove wire snares from around the Serengeti ecosystem.
 They are doing a fantastic job and have collected over 8500 snares in the past eight months, but there are still so many more out there.
 We hope that with our support they will be able to deploy a second team shortly.